What to keep in mind when treating younger burn victims?

 - The wound must be kept clean as an infection is a major risk

-- Cool the burn with water only or approved burn dressing.
+- Cool the burn with Burnshield or water only

 The vest comes in 3 sizes, 6-12 months, 24-36 months, 4-5 years.
 This covers the torso, back and upper arm area.